vespa-engine/sample-apps/dense-passage-retrieval-with-ann/README.md

 To run the full dataset, you need minimum **128GB** system memory, unless you are running on multiple content nodes, but that is not demonstrated here.
-To recreate the Exact Match score, you also need to increase the size of the input token sequence in `wiki.sd` to 380.
+To recreate the Exact Match score, you also need to increase the size of the input token sequence in the [wiki document schema](src/main/application/schemas/wiki.sd#L80) to 380.

 We get the evaluation scripts and data from the DPR repository: